 - What tools are used during a set up and how to use them

 - How to see through all the marketing hype and gimmicks from guitar manufacturers and retailers

 - How to understand accurate fretwork

 - And much, much more!

 Each student will have their own fully equipped bench to work on.
-Workshops are limited to a maximum of 4 students, with a minimum of 2, so each student will have plenty of hands-on experience, and as much individual attention as possible.
+Workshops are limited to a maximum of 5 students, so each student will have plenty of hands-on experience, and as much individual attention as possible.

 What to bring:

 - Two or three extra sets of strings

 Currently classes are limited to electric instruments only (guitar and bass).
 If there is enough demand, a special acoustic workshop may be offered.